Renaissance architecture of Toulouse: The Tour de la Vis (destroyed in 1885)

-Translated with www.DeepL.com/Translator (free version)

 In 1885 the municipality decided to demolish it because it masked the perspective of the new rear facade of the Capitole.

 The Henry IV courtyard of the Capitole and its triumphal portal

 The Henry IV courtyard

 The Henri IV courtyard of the Capitole was built between 1602 and 1609 by the architect Pierre Souffron.
 It is characterised by a brick and stone polychromy, a composition that influenced the later constructions of the municipal palace.
 The ground floor arcades were built by Dominique Capmartin and Jean Bordes, while upstairs galleries were built to accommodate prestigious rooms, such as the one for the maintainers of the Floral Games, richly decorated with coats of arms and flowers painted by Jean Chalette, embryo of the first Hall of Illustrious Men.

-In 1606 the Parliament of Toulouse caused difficulties regarding these works, and the capitouls turned to King Henry IV for authorisation to continue them, which he accepted on condition that his marble statue be placed there and that the north gallery be named "Gallery Henry IV, King of France and Navarre".
+In 1606 the Parlement of Toulouse caused difficulties regarding these works, and the capitouls turned to King Henry IV for authorisation to continue them, which he accepted on condition that his marble statue be placed there and that the north gallery be named "Gallery Henry IV, King of France and Navarre".

 On the galleries with superimposed orders, the capitouls of 1605 had the city's and the king's arms and coats of arms placed, which had been damaged by the revolutionaries but were restored in 1873.
 The portal to the west dates from 1576, but it was transformed in 1607, then reworked again in 1676 and enriched with two female figures with lamb and owl representing Pallas / Lady Tholose, works by sculptor Philibert Chaillon.